cesarferreira/AndroidQuickUtils/README.md

 ## Usage

-Init the library in your Application class for instance
+Init the library in your Application class

 ```java
 public class SampleApplication extends Application {